deepakpal1982/aplocation/locationMS/README.md

 - Some form of persistence

 # The development notes :
 The Application API has been designed using the OpenAPI Specification (OAS).
-We write API descriptions using 3.0 of OAS (https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md) and generate models and API interfaces using the Swagger Codegen tool (Using Gradle plugin).
+We has written API descriptions using 3.0 of OAS (https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md) and generate models and API interfaces using the Swagger Codegen tool (Using Gradle plugin).

 We also implemented a Global Exception handler to centralize the handling of the exceptions.